 The Basecam GUI software uses the Java runtime environment and a virtual COM port to aid in portability to other systems.
 Depending on the platform you may need to issue some commands to enable the port, and (on some platforms) it may be necessary to install a serial driver.
 Once running and connected the GUI looks and runs the same on all platforms.
-Note that when Bluetooth is employed as the serial bridge (rather than plugging the board into a computer with a USB cable) that it may be necessary to configure the bluetooth device separately from running our software.
+Note that when Bluetooth is employed as the serial bridge (rather than plugging the board into a computer with a USB cable) that it may be necessary to configure the bluetooth device.
+It may be done from an external software, or using our GUI ("Board" - "Configure bluetooth" utility).
 See below for more details.